AlexSerodio/procedural-generation-unity/README.md

   <img width="300" height="300" src="https://github.com/AlexSerodio/procedural-generation-unity/blob/master/screenshots/graphs/graph3_sine.png">
 </p>

-Running the project you can see the graphs being updated at real time, giving them a more alive aspect.
+Running the project you can see the graphs being updated at real time, giving them a more vivid appearance.

 ## Fractal
-A kind of a fractal generated dynamically each time the scene is started.
+A kind of fractal generated dynamically each time the scene is started.
 You can choose to let it static or make it's parts rotate around each other.

 <p align="center">
   <img width="600" height="450" src="https://github.com/AlexSerodio/procedural-generation-unity/blob/master/screenshots/fractal.png">